jlrdh/rebel15x2-src-4-linux/README.md

    `./rebel15x2` will start REBEL 15x2 UCI interface.
 You can now add it as an engine to your favorite chess GUI

 # Credits & Copyrights
-- Ed Schroeder for REBEL 15x2
+- Ed Schroder for REBEL 15x2

   Credits (quoting Ed Schroeder's Rebel 15 homepage : http://rebel13.nl/windows/rebel-15.html):